 For a film as heavily symbolic as David Lynch’s Eraserhead (1977), readings of its aesthetic aspects are often commonplace within the cinematic discourse of the film.
-Lynch has often made explicit use of the medium’s inherent dream-state as a tool to question the viewer on various topics, often finding visual expression through symbolic and highly … Continue reading Eraserhead (1977) – Sickly Soundscapes (David Lynch).
+Lynch has often made explicit use of the medium’s inherent dream-state as a tool to question the viewer on various topics, often finding visual expression through symbolic and highly personal direction.
+Though Eraserhead was his first feature film, his … Continue reading Eraserhead (1977) – Sickly Soundscapes (David Lynch).

 David Lynch has a very clear and obvious interest in music.
 This interest finds its way into his films via a number of different methods and often build upon the director’s main recurring themes and ideas.
-What makes David Lynch distinct from other American directors with interests in music such as Martin Scorsese and Woody … Continue reading David Lynch’s Musical Formations of Cinematic Ideas (The Big Dream).
+What makes David Lynch distinct from other American directors with interests in music such as Martin Scorsese and Woody Allen is that Lynch’s interest has peaked at a point … Continue reading David Lynch’s Musical Formations of Cinematic Ideas (The Big Dream).

 Part 1.
 Part 2.
 Mulholland Drive In Context of Other Subversive Mainstream Films (Eyes Wide Shut).
-“For the duration of his career, and despite the size of his productions and the fact that they were all studio funded, Kubrick was very much an independent filmmaker.” – Horsley (2005, p.54) Lynch isn’t the only director to take Hollywood … Continue reading David Lynch’s Avant-Garde Uses Of Music – Part 3 (Influence).
+“For the duration of his career, and despite the size of his productions and the fact that they were all studio funded, Kubrick was very much an independent filmmaker.” – Horsley (2005, p.54) Lynch isn’t the only director to take Hollywood visuals and use them for his own artistic ends.
+A … Continue reading David Lynch’s Avant-Garde Uses Of Music – Part 3 (Influence).

 Part 1.
 Musical score – In the Context of David Lynch and Film Noir.
 The score for Mulholland Drive is a melting pot of ideas, genres and textures all of which add to the ineffable nature of the film.
-Instead of putting the music in contrast with outside environments and films like most normal critiques … Continue reading David Lynch’s Assimilation Of The Avant Garde – Part 2 (Musical Score and Club Silencio).
+Instead of putting the music in contrast with outside environments and films like most normal critiques would, the analysis is firstly in the context of Lynch’s … Continue reading David Lynch’s Assimilation Of The Avant Garde – Part 2 (Musical Score and Club Silencio).

 Introduction – The Boundaries Of Criteria.
 “He was the most original director in 1980s cinema, its only surrealist” – Mark Cousins on David Lynch (2004, p.394).
 The Avant-Garde is like a spark or a flash of quick-fire creative ideals.
 The idea of Avant-Garde cinema is not so much to present an experience or escapism, but is there instead to quickly question the ideals of the audience … Continue reading David Lynch + Assimilation of Avant-Garde Aesthetics in Subversive, Mainstream Soundtracks (Part 1)

 Playing against our expectations and how music can twist our emotional construction and beliefs on scenarios of reality for its own ends.
 “Music is a “mirror” that allows one to “see one’s self”” – Slobada and O’Neill quoting DeNora (1999 p51).
 I mentioned early about the dark to side to my argument but also how it backs up my initial ideas more effectively then the … Continue reading Film Scores and the Social Construction of Emotions (Lynch and Kubrick) – Part 2